You don’t blog? (5/5: the finale!)

 10. BRAND YOUR PARTICIPATION

-Most of us tend to look back at our school life with some degree of fondness, in spite of the antedeluvian attitudes or even outright detestability of those strangers with shifty eyes and funny noses who lord over or study with us.
+Most of us tend to look back at our school life with some degree of fondness, in spite of the antedeluvian attitudes or even outright detestability of those strangers with shifty eyes and funny noses who either lord over or study with us.

 In many ways, blogging is a bit like school life.